This chapter explains how database processes DDL statements to create objects, DML to modify data, and queries to retrieve data.

 In general, the database cannot determine for certain the number of rows to be retrieved by a query until the last row is fetched.
 Oracle Database retrieves the data in response to fetch calls, so that the more rows the database reads, the more work it performs.
 For some queries the database returns the first row as quickly as possible, whereas for others it creates the entire result set before returning the first row.

-For an example of read consistency, suppose a query must read 100 data blocks in a full table scan.
+Read consistency uses undo data to show past versions of data.
+For an example, suppose a query must read 100 data blocks in a full table scan.
 The query processes the first 10 blocks while DML in a different session modifies block 75.
 When the first session reaches block 75, it realizes the change and uses undo data to retrieve the old, unmodified version of the data and construct a noncurrent version of block 75 in memory.